EBZebra/docs/1.3/source/guide/printingGuide.md

 Before an app can print, it must first discover and connect to a printer.
 There are a few ways to discover printers, but all use the [searchPrinters method](../api/printing?searchPrinters(HASH options)).

 ###Finding via Bluetooth
-Printing via Bluetooth is supported for Android and Windows Mobile/CE apps. **During Bluetooth discovery, the printer must be set to "discoverable."** The following JavaScript code looks for any Zebra printers discoverable via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter:
+Printing via Bluetooth is supported for Android and Windows Mobile/CE apps.
+During Bluetooth discovery, the printer must be set to "discoverable."

-Sample JavaScript code:
+**Look for any 'discoverable' Zebra printer via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter**:

 	:::javascript
 	var printers = [];